FronkonGames/GameWork-Foundation/README.md

 ### Draw

-Visualize in the Editor Scene window the useful information of your game, in a simple way and without affecting the final performance of the game.
+Visualize in the Editor Scene window useful information of your game, in a simple way and without affecting the final performance of the game.

 <p align="center"><img src="Media/debug.draw.png"/></p>